dbt-labs/docs.getdbt.com/website/docs/docs/deploy/model-notifications.md

 ---
 title: "Model notifications"
-description: "While a job is running, receive email notifications in real time about any issues with your models. "
+description: "While a job is running, receive email notifications in real time about any issues with your models and tests. "
 ---

 # Model notifications <Lifecycle status="beta" />